Andonome/judgement/areas.md

 - Draw a dotted line between all islands and nearby towns, indicating sea-routes.
 - Draw contour-lines around any lakes or sea.

-All the land beyond your mountains is covered in forest, but do not draw it.
+Forests cover all lands beyond the mountain, but do not draw them.
+Just know that they cover everything.

 ## Towns and Rivers